 What to pack in your hospital bag- For you/Mama

-- Maternity pads– you will almost certainly need more of these than you think depending on how long you are in hospital for.
-My advice would be to stock up on these, take a large packet to hospital with you and keep the rest at home for later on.
+- Maternity pads– you will almost certainly need more of these than you think depending on how long you are in the hospital for.
+My advice would be to stock up on these, take a large packet to the hospital with you and keep the rest at home for later on.

 - Something to wear in labour– I’ve packed a loose fitting cheap black nightie that I brought from Primark to wear in labour.
-That way if it gets ruined I’ll just bin it afterwards.
+That way if it gets ruined I’ll just bin it afterward.

-- Bikini/tankini top– I’ve packed this in the hope of going in the birthing pool, but obviously if you don’t have any intention of going in the pool then don’t bother with this.
+- Bikini/tankini top– I’ve packed this in the hope of going in the birthing pool, but obviously, if you don’t have any intention of going in the pool then don’t bother with this.

-- Breast pads– you might not need these whilst in hospital as it normally takes a couple of days for your milk to come in, but good to pack just in case as you don’t know how long you’ll be there for.
-Personally I find the ones that have a sticky strip to hold in place in your bra are the better.
+- Breast pads– you might not need these whilst in the hospital as it normally takes a couple of days for your milk to come in, but good to pack just in case as you don’t know how long you’ll be there for.
+Personally, I find the ones that have a sticky strip to hold in place in your bra are the better.

 - Giant cotton knickers– lots of websites recommend plastic disposal type knickers to wear, but to be honest a pack of giant cotton knickers (Bridget Jones style!) from Primark or the supermarket are a similar price to the disposables and a damn sight more comfortable.
 The way I see it is, I’ve been uncomfortable for 9 bloody months already, let’s opt for the most comfortable option!